szabonorbert/ninjatrader-fixrisk/README.md

 ## 🧠 Usage

+The **red line** represents your *imaginary stop-loss* for the calculation.
+If you place a market order and set your actual stop exactly at that line, a stop-out will result in a loss equal to the **risk amount** you specified in the indicator settings.

-1. Set your desired risk per trade (in account currency)
+1. Set your desired **risk per trade** (in account currency)
-2. Define your stop-loss using the **red line** on the chart
+2. Position the **red line** where your stop-loss would be
-3. The indicator calculates the optimal position size and updates:
+3. The indicator automatically:
+   - Calculates and displays the optimal position size on the chart
-   - On-screen text (position info)
-   - The Chart Trader’s **QTY** input automatically
+   - Updates the Chart Trader’s **QTY** field accordingly

 ![](fixrisk.gif)